aaronaanderson/Terrain/README.md

 Thank you to Rodney DuPlessis for helping me with the Linux build and for being an all-around good friend: [rodneyduplessis.com](https://rodneyduplessis.com/)

 Thank you to Jacky Ligon for testing the MTS-ESP build and encouraging me with their great music: [jackyligon.com](https://jackyligon.com/)

+Special thanks to the [Dawesome Village Discord](https://discord.com/invite/7t84hnqJxc).
+Visit this site to stay up to day on exciting Dawsome news, and to have conversations about Terrain!